Strawberry Cheesecake Cups

 A glass jar filled with layered cheesecake, strawberry sauce, and graham cracker crumbs sits on a white surface; another jar is in the background.

-• Chill well before serving: Let the dessert cups chill in the refrigerator for at least 1 hour (or even overnight) for a firmer texture and more intense flavors.
+• Chill Before Serving: Let the dessert cups chill in the refrigerator for at least 1 hour (or even overnight) for a firmer texture and more intense flavors.

-• Storage: Store in an airtight container in the refrigerator for up to 3 days.
+• Storage: Keep the cups covered in an airtight container and refrigerated for up to 3 days.
 The flavors will intensify over time.

 A spoon holds a portion of layered strawberry cheesecake in a jar, with fresh strawberries and more cheesecake jars on a wooden board.